JakubSchwenkbeck/JakubSchwenkbeck/README.md

 # Welcome to My GitHub! 👋

-I'm a Computer Science student with a passion for exploring the depths of technology and mathematics.
-I enjoy working on new projects that challenge my understanding and allow me to dive into areas like Neural Networks, Virtual Machines, and higher Mathematics.
-My current toolbox includes languages such as Rust, Python, Java, Matlab,  Haskell, and more.
+I’m currently studying Computer Science, with a strong interest in technology and mathematics.
+I enjoy taking on new projects that challenge me, particularly in the areas of Neural Networks, Virtual Machines, and advanced Mathematics.
+My favorite tools include Rust, Python, Java, Matlab, and Haskell, but I'm always experimenting with new languages.

-## 🛠️ My Projects